-Since the Pareto set can be used to generate envelopes that contain all acceptable (according to the dominance concept) model outputs, multiobjective calibration has some links with Bayesian inference methods for uncertainty assessment.
+Since the Pareto set can be used to generate envelopes that contain all acceptable (according to the dominance concept) model outputs, multi-objective calibration has some links with Bayesian inference methods for uncertainty assessment.
 Yet, there are also key differences, as Engeland et al. (2006) explain, especially with respect to the GLUE method.
-First, Bayesian methods evaluate the uncertainty around a single performance measure, namely the likelihood function, while a multiobjective context requires at least two criteria to make sense.
-The GLUE framework also allows combining multiple objectives, provided that they can be expressed in terms of likelihoods - yet, the evaluation of these objectives is not based on the principle of dominance but on arbitrary acceptability thresholds.
+First, Bayesian methods evaluate the uncertainty around a single performance measure, namely the likelihood function, while a multi-objective context requires at least two criteria to make sense.
+The GLUE framework also allows combining multiple objectives, provided that they can be expressed in terms of likelihoods-yet, the evaluation of these objectives is not based on the principle of dominance but on arbitrary acceptability thresholds.
 Thus, the behavioural solutions are searched inside a hyperrectangle in the m-dimensional objective space (containing both dominated and non-dominated sets), whereas Pareto optimal solutions are searched across hypersurfaces of dimension m-1, i.e. in a much restricted area.
-Their cross-section determines a sub-set that encloses solutions being simultaneously non-dominated and behavioural, while in the case of very steep Pareto fronts one should further restrict its limits to seek for promising trade-offs (Fig. 2).
-Finally, when new objectives are included, while in a Bayesian inference approach the parameter uncertainty is possibly decreasing (or remains unchanged), the Pareto set definitely extends, thus resulting in increased uncertainty.
-This is a known characteristic of multiobjective theory, where criteria are considered as degrees of freedom and not as constraints.
+Their cross-section determines a sub-set that encloses solutions that are simultaneously nondominated and behavioural, while in the case of very steep Pareto fronts one should further restrict its limits to seek for promising trade-offs (Fig. 2).
+Finally, when new objectives are included, while in a Bayesian inference approach the parameter uncertainty possibly decreases (or remains unchanged), the Pareto set definitely extends, thus resulting in increased uncertainty.
+This is a known characteristic of multi-objective theory, where criteria are considered as degrees of freedom and not as constraints.
 Indeed, on the basis of Pareto optimality, if one solution outperforms another one against even a single criterion, then the two alternatives are indifferent.
-Therefore, by adding criteria, the existing nondominated set not only remains non-dominated, but spreads across the new dimensions.
-For this reason, and given that even state-of-the-art multiobjective optimization algorithms incur serious performance deterioration in high-dimensional objective spaces, it is not practical to employ Paretobased optimization on the basis of more than 3-4 criteria.
-Otherwise, it is necessary to implement some form of aggregation of objectives, e.g. through clustering techniques (Khu et al., 2008), or even review the concept of dominance as the only evaluation principle, by employing some kind of filtering among indifferent solutions (Efstratiadis & Koutsoyiannis, 2008).
+Therefore, by adding criteria, the existing non-dominated set not only remains non-dominated, but spreads across the new dimensions.
+For this reason, and given that even state-of-the-art multi-objective optimization algorithms incur serious performance deterioration in high-dimensional objective spaces, it is not practical to employ Pareto-based optimization on the basis of more than three to four criteria.
+Otherwise, it is necessary to implement some form of aggregation of objectives, e.g. through clustering techniques (Khu et al., 2008), or even review the concept of dominance as the only evaluation principle, by employing some kind of filtering among indifferent solutions (Efstratiadis & Koutsoviannis, 2008).